Wedrix/watchtower/README.md

 ### Finding Entities

-To find a particular entity by id, you must add the `id` argument to the corresponding field definition in the schema file.
+To find a particular entity, you must add the argument(s) that corresponds to the primary key(s) of that entity to the corresponding field definition in the schema file.
 For example, for the given schema:

 ```graphql
 type Query {